Evil Does Not Rest, and Neither Should We

 Yes, we must take precautions to protect ourselves and loved ones, but we cannot diminish our efforts to defend life and family by any percentage.
 Sadly, we at Human Life International have seen donations affected by this current crisis.
 I expect that many other pro-life groups are finding themselves in the same boat.
 It’s crucial that pro-lifers not allow the fear and challenges associated with this pandemic to distract us from the battle for life and family.

 So far, the pandemic has taken the lives of over 16,000 people.
 Every death is a tragedy, and these deaths are a tragedy.
 I will not downplay the scope of the crisis that we are grappling with.
 And yet, since the coronavirus first emerged a few months ago, abortion has taken the lives of millions of innocent babies.

 Even—or especially—in the midst of temporary social upheaval and uncertainty, the battle between the Culture of Death and the Culture of Life wages on.
 There are many ways that pro-life people can continue to contribute to that effort, even from the privacy of their own homes during self-isolation.
-You can find one helpful list of concrete actions to take here.
 You can also visit HLI’s website to learn more about the global pro-life movement and educate yourself on issues affecting life and family.